kubernetes/kops/docs/cli/kops_version.md

 ### Options

 ```
   -h, --help     help for version
+      --server   show the kOps version that made the last change to the state store.
       --short    only print the main kOps version.
 Useful for scripting.
 ```

 ### Options inherited from parent commands